 (a) Because Pranjol did not like tea gardens.

-(c) Because Pranjol was familiar with the landscape dotted with tea garden.
+(c) Because Pranjol was familiar with the landscape dotted with tea gardens.

 (a) Arabs and Greeks